Ready to Get Started?

 - Tips and hints for emailing faculty about research opportunities

 - Need an email signature?
-Check out the UofSC Email Signature Generator.
+Check out the USC Email Signature Generator.

 Use our searchable research database to identify faculty who have research interests similar to yours.